van001/lesscode-fp/README.md

 # Motivation
 ![Lego Kids](lego-kid.jpeg) [Functional Thinking](https://github.com/van001/lesscode), when I started this journey few months back, my goal was simple -

-- Instead of writing tonnes of imperative code can we just compose functions and build a solution?
+- To depply understand the motivation and concepts behind the functional programming, without being caught in the programming langage nuances, syntax or even nomenclature.

-- Can we build a generic functional library / construct to solve any algorithm or real-world problem?
+- To apply the learned knowledge and solve the real-world problems - APIs, IOs etc

 # Overview

 In pure functional programming languages, you are either write functions with **no** [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) (pure functions) or functions with side-effects.
 Also in FP, you do not assign anything, you just compose functions to produce a desired outcome.

-[Lesscode-fp](https://github.com/van001/lesscode-fp/blob/master/lesscode/src/index.js), libarary is designed using functional programming principles :
+[lesscode-fp](https://github.com/van001/lesscode-fp/blob/master/lesscode/src/index.js), libarary is designed using functional programming principles :

 ### Pure functions ###
 Have no side-effects, are time independent & have [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency),